GSI Outdoors Ultralight Java Drip Review

 Ease of Use

 The Java Drip is relatively easy to use, but, like all filterless cones, it requires some extra cleaning after each use.
 The larger surface area on this device makes this especially true.
 You also need the right cup to ensure the legs attach securely.
 If the rim of your cup is too thick, it's hard to attach the legs or ensure they are stable when holding a lot of water.
-While we appreciate the compact design and insubstantial weight of this brewer, we also find it rather finicky and don't recommend it unless weight is your primary concern.
+While we appreciate the compact design and insubstantial weight of this brewer, we found it rather finicky and don't recommend it unless weight and space are your primary concerns.

 The Ultralight Java Drip is so-so for group cooking.
 With a secure attachment, you can load up the filter with grounds and pour enough for 2-3 people.
 However, if your mug or carafe doesn't securely attach to the filter, it will tip over.
 Overall, this is best for just 1-2 cups at a time.
 Detaching and reattaching the legs to various cups in between uses also takes a bit of time and attention.